catalinmiron/awesome-prisma/readme.md

 This is a collection of **awesome resources** about [Prisma](https://www.prisma.io/ 'Modern Database Access for TypeScript & Node.js') :heart_eyes:

-**Prisma is an open-source database toolkit**.
-It replaces traditional ORMs and makes database access easy with an auto-generated query builder for TypeScript & Node.js.
+**Prisma is an open-source ORM**.
+It makes database access easy with type safety and an auto-generated query builder for TypeScript & Node.js.

 ## :books: Docs